Ottoman Public Debt Administration

 The OPDA was established by treaty which outlined its powers.
 The Ottomans agreed to turn over to the OPDA a wide swath of its income sources.
 The OPDA was provided monopolies on salt and tobacco by the state.
 It was afforded taxes on stamps, alcohol, fishing, and silk.
 Though those taxes were afforded only in certain regions, they included the most important Istanbul region.
 Non-region specific taxes were also provided, notably on shops and stores, and customs duties.
 Should those sources of income prove insufficient, the OPDA was also empowered to a share of foreign indemnities paid to the Ottomans by various Balkan states as a result of the Treaty of Berlin.
 The indemnities were of little comfort to the Ottomans anyway, because the treaty had also greatly reduced the size and population of the Empire, and thus its tax base.

-Uncertainties in accounting, as well as a knowledge gap between the OPDA and the Ottomans, meant that the precise value of the Ottoman Debt was hard to ascertain.
+Uncertainties in accounting, as well as a knowledge gap between the OPDA and the Ottomans, meant that the precise value of the Ottoman debt was hard to ascertain.
 The calculation difficulties led to the advancement of statistics and accounting practices.
 Because the British public was particularly angered by the default and lobbied for the creation of the OPDA, combined with the accounting difficulties, British bondholders may have been overrepresented in the OPDA's repayment scheme.

+Although Ottoman Muslims constituted roughly 88–94 percent of the OPDA's employees and received stable salaries, Europeans and Ottoman Christians dominated senior positions.
+During the crises of 1895–1899 and 1907–1908, the Administration disproportionately expanded its European and non-Muslim staff, due to a fundamental mistrust of Muslim employees.
+Donald Quataert, argues that these discriminatory policies intensified tensions among Ottoman religious communities and contributed to the deterioration of the empire’s social fabric.